namtoki/English/memo/meeting.md

 > would it be possible to support both static passthrough and dynamic passthrough,
 >   (allowing the user to switch between them via the smartphone app?)
 > (And of course,)
-> in the case of static passthrough, the gain should still be adjustable.
+> in the case of static passthrough, the gain should be adjustable.
 >
 > So
 > (about the second question,)